s0rta/revengate-new/roadmap.md

 ## v0.11
 - [x] bug: can chat across a closed door
 - [x] bug: highlights are not immediately cleared if you TravelTo right after a dialogue
-- [ ] bug: Travelling and Approaching are not invalidated uppon changing board
+- [x] bug: Travelling and Approaching are not invalidated uppon changing board
-- [ ] bug: gateways on Lyon Surface can end up in the river
+- [x] bug: gateways on Lyon Surface can end up in the river
 - [ ] bug: GetCloser can pick paths that cut LOS, which aborts the command since the target is not unperceived
 - [x] F6 on Main scene does not show the story screen
 - [x] upgrade the DialogueManager plug-in
 - [x] Monte Carlo simulator for DeckBuilders
-- [ ] async preload most shaders to speedup startup
 - [x] church prefab
   - [x] vibes inside the church
   - [x] crypt under the church